Gsbreddy/Delta_task3/README.txt

-USE simple Facebook provided as buildpath for app.
+USE simple Facebook provided as buildpath for Simple Facebook Sample app.
-USE FBSDK for simple Facebook if any problems.
+USE FB SDK for simple Facebook bulid path if any problems(errors). reference internet.